-This e-learning course provides the basic skills for designing development and humanitarian programs that support psychosocial well-being and do no harm.
+This course provides the basic skills for designing development and humanitarian programs that support psychosocial well-being and do no harm.
 It is designed for practitioners who already have a basic understanding of the project cycle, and have worked, or are working, with vulnerable populations in low-resource or crisis environments.

 Please note this course does not offer a certificate upon completion.